meiosis97/NeighbourNet/README.md

 # ⚡ 5‑Minute Quick‑Start

 This mini‑walkthrough reproduces the **full vignette** in about 25 lines.
-The full vignette can be found in [here](./tests/vignettes.for.script.md) Copy‑paste into an R session and you’ll have cell‑level TF‑target networks and meta‑networks ready for downstream analysis & visualisation.
+The full vignette can be found in [here](./tests/vignettes.for.script.md).

 ---